 Be aware that while many jurisdictions do not require permits for structures under a certain size (under 100 square feet to under 600 square feet) or for certain agricultural buildings (pole-barns, storage sheds, seasonal/camping facilities, etc), they may still require inspection once you start including utilities such as heat, electricity, or plumbing.
 If you get caught using an "outbuilding" for long-term residential purposes, you may be given a limited time to comply with certain requirements such as sanitary septic or inspected utilities.
 It's worth reading local requirements thoroughly, and having a good conversation with local officials to find out how enforcement works in practice before you admit to any particular project plans.

 Residential Specialty Code Section R1002 for Masonry Heaters

-and the soon-to-be-released Rocket Mass Heater building code for Portland, Oregon: Www.portlandonline.com/BDS/ATAC.
+and the Rocket Mass Heater code-style guidelines for Portland, Oregon: Www.portlandonline.com/BDS/ATAC.

 Erica and Ernie Wisner

 So where does that leave our traditional, earthy, masonry fireplaces?